• Skip to primary navigation

 Now, depending on what you want to make with it, there are different methods of thawing it.

-For best results, thawing rhubarb is strongly recommended for delicious recipes like rhubarb cake, muffins, bread, crumbles, etc.
+For best results, thawing rhubarb is recommended for delicious recipes like rhubarb cake, muffins, bread, and crumbles.

 Now, there are several ways you can do this.